-There are estimated to be over 12,000 operating FinTech companies world-wide, and set within the context of increasingly accessible digital technology, lower barriers to entry, and the chance for a slice of over $1 trillion of global financial profit, there’s little wonder why.
+There are estimated to be over 10,000 operating FinTech companies world-wide, and set within the context of increasingly accessible digital technology, lower barriers to entry, and the chance for a slice of $trillions of global financial profit, there’s little wonder why.

 They’re compliance heavy:

 Incumbents suffer with a culture of box ticking, which means collaboration, speed and flexibility - the key ingredients to mobilising new ideas - are in short supply.

 A top-down mentality means that senior stakeholders typically look for shorter term gains that carry little risk to profits.

 IT and digital capabilities within long established firms are often outdated, (many are still using legacy systems built in the 1970s) so getting fit for the digital age can be slow and expensive.

 The global and rapid success of start-ups demonstrates the success of innovation, agility and speed over size.
 Put simply, large institutions move way too slowly.

 Of course, it’s entirely possible for established banks with large financial resources to acquire disruptive FinTech ventures.
 But partnering with the right company and finding synergies is not always easy.

 Banks can also open a separate innovation division, to mastermind their own innovations.
 Yet here there is the potential that new-ideas become little more than a novel side-project, affecting little change.
 And while innovation departments battle with the higher echelons within the "main company" for autonomy, budgets and greater decision making power, agile and bureaucracy light FinTech companies are stealing more ground.